 Residents can find detailed travel-related information on the Department of Health and Community Services website, including residency requirements related to preserving health coverage and out-of-country reimbursement rates for emergency services.
+The vacation supply policy page has been updated.
 Information on out-of-province drug product coverage is available but lacks details of concern to travelling residents.

 Newfoundland and Labrador provides in-depth information for absentee voters in a section entitled "Voters" on the Elections Newfoundland and Labrador website.
-Additionally, Elections Newfoundland and Labrador also produces a pamphlet entitled A Guide to Special Ballot Voting which contains more detailed information including times, dates and contact information.
 A printable version of the application kit can be found online.